-This is an introductory course that teaches students the fundamentals of problem solving in computer programming.
-Students will learn to use both textual and graphics algorithms as problem-solving tools.
-In hands-on learning exercises, students work from a problem statement, conduct a task analysis to solve the problem, decide what data is needed to solve the problem, create a visual representation of their solution, and then convert the visual representation to a textual step-by-step statement of their solution.
-Students will use a range of tools currently used in industry, including functional decomposition diagrams, flow-charts, UML diagrams, use cases, metadata charts, data flow diagrams and pseudocode.(PT) Quarter Credit Hours 4.5
+This introductory course teaches students the fundamentals of problem solving in computer programming.
+Students learn to use both textual and graphics algorithms as problem-solving tools.
+In hands-on learning exercises, students work from a problem statement, conduct a task analysis to solve the problem, decide what data is needed to solve the problem, create a visual representation of their solution, and then convert the visual representation to a textual stepby-step statement of their solution.
+Students use a range of tools currently used in industry, including functional decomposition diagrams, flowcharts, UML diagrams, use cases, metadata charts, data flow diagrams and pseudocode.(PT) Quarter Credit Hours 4.5